Code-Institute-Submissions/MS2-9/README.md

 The scoreboard is underneath the grid featuring three tools:
 - A counter that keeps track of how many moves/ clicks a player makes.
-- A timer that keeps track of how long it takes for the player to finish the game.
+- A timer in mintues and seconds that keeps track of how long it takes for the player to finish the game.
 - A restart button, which allows the player to restart the game whenever they want by reloading the page.
 Underneath is the copyright information.